 After the new courthouse is completed and the court vacates the Gale-Schenone Hall of Justice, the lease on the facility will be terminated.

 The new hall of justice will be located in Dublin on Gleason Drive between Madigan Drive and Arnold Road, across the street from the County’s Santa Rita jail.

 How are the county and state working together on the project?

 The project is the result of extensive planning, initiated in 2001 by the County, Superior Court, and the Judicial Council to develop a state-of-the-art justice campus serving Alameda County residents.
 The project is being managed by Alameda County, with the Judicial Council and the Alameda Superior Court having review and approval authority.
 Once completed, the Judicial Council will own the new courthouse.

 How is the new courthouse being funded?

 Alameda County, the Alameda Superior Court, and the Judicial Council are working together to fund the new courthouse.
 The judicial branch is contributing approximately $122 million toward the $147.5 million project from a variety of funding sources, including $50 million from funding established by Senate Bill 1407.
 The County donated the land for the site and used local courthouse construction monies to fund the design and pre-construction phases.
 The Alameda Superior Court is contributing $60.8 million for the project, approximately $21 million from accumulated civil assessments the court saved over a 10-year period.
 Alameda County is paying all costs associated with the two-story County building.

 When will the new courthouse be completed and operational?

-Construction on the new courthouse began in third quarter 2015; the courthouse is scheduled for completion in third quarter 2017.
+Construction on the new courthouse began in third quarter FY 2015-2016; the courthouse is scheduled for completion in fourth quarter FY 2016-2017.
 This schedule is subject to change.